 Then it occurs to you — wait, is that safe?
 Or are you possibly exposing your feline friend to a toxic plant that could do serious damage to them?

-Regardless of whether you’re just playing it safe or are desperately searching for answers after already letting your cat feast on the stuff, we’re here to answer the question for you once and for all.
+Regardless of whether you’re just playing it safe or are desperately searching for answers after already letting your cat feast on the stuff, we’re here to let you know that you shouldn’t feed rosemary to your cat.

 According to the ASPCA, rosemary is not toxic for cats.
 However, that just means that it won’t kill them to eat it.